Bruce Henderson (philatelist)

 Bruce Ronald Henderson, also known as Bruce Grenville and Martin Renwick (born 1950), is a New Zealand anarchist, hoaxer and producer of artistamps.
 He is particularly known for the creation of the fictional Sultanate of Occussi-Ambeno.

 Early life

 Bruce Henderson was born in Wellington, New Zealand, in 1950.

 Sultanate of Occussi-Ambeno

-In the 1970s and 1980s he gained notoriety for a hoax involving the fabrication of the utopian Sultanate State of Occussi-Ambeno, located as an exclave on the Island of Timor, with himself as the self-proclaimed Sultan.
+In the 1970s and 1980s he gained notoriety for a hoax involving the fabrication of the utopian Sultanate State of Occussi-Ambeno, located as an exclave on the Island of Timor at Oecusse, with himself as the self-proclaimed Sultan.
 Stamps were produced for the "Sultanate".

 Doctor Who

 In January 1999, he came to notice for the discovery of a long missing 1965 original episode of the BBC television series Doctor Who, discovered in a garage sale in Napier.